cartoon of children walking

 Responsibilities of the Georgia Public Library Service

-• By placing a hold on a Story Stroll kit, you accept this Use Policy.
+• By requesting a Story Stroll kit, you accept this Use Policy.

 • Treat the Kit and its contents with care, and return them neatly and in good condition.
 Inform GPLS of any damages done to the Story Stroll Kit, its components, or carrying cases.